 Reclaimed wood flooring offers character and uniqueness, unlike any other flooring.
-Traditional hardwood flooring looks beautiful but doesn’t offer any character or story along with it.
+Traditional hardwood flooring looks beautiful but doesn’t offer any character or story it.
 We love using reclaimed wood flooring because of the advantage that the character brings to a home.
-While you’re in your kitchen or dining room you can look down at the reclaimed wood floor and see 100’s of years of character right below your feet.
+While you’re in your kitchen or dining room you can look down at the reclaimed wood floor and see hundreds of years of character right below your feet.
 At MR Timbers we know where every piece of wood came from so we’ll even be able to tell you where the wood was located in its previous life.
 Find reclaimed wood flooring, here.

 Finally, doors offer another amazing and beautiful way to take advantage of reclaimed wood and its character in your home.
 Reclaimed wood doors can be used on both the interior or exterior of your home.
 You might even see reclaimed wood used for garage doors on homes.
 For more info on our reclaimed wood doors, click here.